iNouis/Graduation-project/README.md

 shaimaa Alshareef --- in Linkdin:
 Reyam Felemban --- in Linkdin:
 Ebtisam Alhilali --- in Linkdin:
-Nora Alharithi --- in Linkdin:
+Noura Alharthi --- in Linkdin: